Angola is a civil law jurisdiction with the following categories of Common Jurisdiction Courts:

 The protection of the copyright and related rights occurs pursuant to the law and is not subject to registration.

 As a general rule, copyright and related rights are maintained throughout the author’s life and for 70 years pursuant to his or her death, counting from 1 January of the year following the death, in benefit of his or her heirs.

 Infringement of copyright is subject to civil and criminal liability.

-The Industrial Property Law (IPL) was enacted in the early 1990s so is quite outdated in terms of IP rights applicable to matters such as software and databases.
+The IPL was enacted in the early 1990s so is quite outdated in terms of IP rights applicable to matters such as software and databases.

 Other than the matters indicated above, the IPL also includes rules governing rewards (nominative, figurative, emblematic signs granted in Angola or abroad) to people in industry or trade, manufacturers and entrepreneurs, and establishment names and insignia (the nominative sign and the emblematic or figurative sign used to design or make known the establishments where a commercial, industrial or service activity is carried out).

-The Constitution of the Republic of Angola prohibits the registration and handling of data regarding political, philosophical or ideological data, data relating to religion, party affiliation, ethnic origin and private life of citizens with a view to discriminate.
-The access to personal data of third parties, as well as the transfer thereof from a file to another that is the property of a given service or institution, is also forbidden, except in cases established by law or by court order.
+The Constitution of the Republic of Angola prohibits the registration and handling of data regarding political, philosophical or ideological beliefs, and data relating to religion, party affiliation, ethnic origin and the private lives of citizens with a view to discriminate.
+The access to personal data of third parties is also forbidden, as is the transfer thereof from a file to another that is the property of a given service or institution, except in cases established by law or by court order.
 The Constitution broadly provides that the law shall establish effective guarantees against obtaining and using information relating to persons and families in a way that abuses or is contrary to human dignity.

 The main statute is Law No 22/11, of 17 June 2011, which approved the Data Protection Law.